Home|Nintex Blog|Why Honeycode users should switch to Nintex

 Customize every aspect of their application

 Honeycode feature requests demonstrated a desire for design customization capabilities like better field label control and unlimited colors for conditional styling.
-With Skuid, every component has multiple customizable properties, and our Design System Studio makes implementing a design system fast and easy.
+With Nintex Apps, every component has multiple customizable properties, and our Design System Studio makes implementing a design system fast and easy.
 It’s also developer-friendly, supporting custom components and field renderers, and is extensible with JS, HTML, and CSS.

 Limitations and considerations